fullstack-67/typescript-esm/README.md

 # Typescript ESM

-- Use commonjs output.
+- `commonjs` output
-- Notice the
+- Notice that I can omit extension `js` when importing.
+- This branch can run successfully because there is no external package that only supports ESM. (see other branchs)

 ## Usage

 - `pnpm install`
 - `npm run dev`
 - `npm run build`
-- `npm run start`
+- `npm run start` (Success)